- New mandatory public health measures in effect April 6.

 Overview

-With your input, we will develop a modern coal policy to protect the areas Albertans cherish while allowing responsible resource development in appropriate places.
-Your feedback will inform our long-term approach to coal development.
+We gathered feedback to help us develop a modern coal policy that will protect the areas Albertans cherish, while allowing responsible resource development in appropriate places.

 Timeline